lindington/ChorthPar/README.md

 `cd` (brings you to your home directory)
 `vim .bashrc` (opens the hidden .bashrc file in the text editor vim)

-Press the 'a' key to INSERT and paste the following line in the file:
+Press the 'a' key to enable INSERT mode and paste (right click) the following line in the file:

 ```
 export PROJECT=/dss/dssfs02/lwp-dss-0001/pr62ba/pr62ba-dss-0000/username
 ```

 To save and exit, press ESC and type ':x'.
 To exit without saving, type ':q!'.
-These modifications will make a shortcut to the directory of your project and a path to the modules.
-A detailed documentation of vim can be found [here](http://vimdoc.sourceforge.net/htmldoc/intro.html).
+This will create a shortcut to the directory of your project, which you can now reach with ´cd $PROJECT´.
+Detailed documentation of vim can be found [here](http://vimdoc.sourceforge.net/htmldoc/intro.html).

 #### Loading a program

-To use a program, you need to load it first with the following command:
+To use a program, it needs to be installed on the server, locally, or in a [conda](https://docs.conda.io/en/latest/miniconda.html) environment.
-`module load [program]`

 For a full list of available programs in the server, use the command:
 `module avail`

+To find out if a specific program is available type `module avail | grep [name of program]`

+If the program is available, you need to load it before using it.
+`module load [program]`

-To use a program that is not available in the server, either install it locally or use [conda](https://docs.conda.io/en/latest/miniconda.html).
+To use a program that is not installed in the server, but locally, just type the name of the program.
+If that doesnt work, add the Path leading to the program.

+To use conda, install a program in an environment.
+Call the environment using `conda activate [env]`

 #### Submitting a job